marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 summary: "This post summarizes the backup procedure of a Linux installation based on a boot partition and three LVM logical volumes for root, var and swap.
-This proves useful when a Linux installation must be snapshotted and moved to a different machine using the lowest possible amount of space."
+This proves useful when a Linux installation must be snapshotted and moved to a different machine using the lowest possible amount of space.
+All the following commands have been executed from a live image based on RedHat Linux."
 ---

 Initial setup
 =======
-All the following commands refer to a RedHat Linux system.
 First off, *lvm2* package needs to be installed.
 In this reference systems, the situation is the following:

-* /dev/sda2 is a LVM physical volume partition
+* /dev/sda2 is the partition which is hosting a LVM physical volume
 * /dev/sda1 is the boot partition

-*vg1* is the only volume group present on the systems, consisting of the PV created on /dev/sda2.
+vg1 is the only volume group on the system, consisting of the PV created on /dev/sda2.
-The volume group must be activated.
+The volume group must be first activated with *vgchange*.

 {% highlight console lineos %}